Crisis Management in Public Relations

 Following two crashes featuring Boeing 737 MAX 8 aircraft in 2018 and 2019, which cost hundreds of lives, Boeing steadfastly refused to ground other aircraft and dismissed consumers’ concerns.
 It turned out there was an autopilot system that engaged during take-off which was susceptible to error and pilots hadn’t been warned.

 Eventually, aviation authorities grounded all 737 MAX 8 aircraft pending investigations, which to date has cost the business $900M in financial terms.
-But the reputational damage and loss of confidence in the brand could cost them more.
+But the reputational damage and loss of confidence in the brand has cost them more.